ahmedonour/SvelteKitSupabaseAuthApp/README.md

 # SvelteKit with Supabase Auth Helpers

- github repo  for tutorial published on https://dev.to/kvetoslavnovak/sveltekit-with-supabase-auth-helpers-578a
+ github repo for a tutorial published on https://dev.to/kvetoslavnovak/sveltekit-with-supabase-auth-helpers-578a

 ## Nstall dependecies of the project